-- Restylane is contraindicated for patients with severe allergies manifested by a history of anaphylaxis or history or presence of multiple severe allergies. - Restylane contains trace amounts of gram positive bacterial proteins, and is contraindicated for patients with a history of allergies to such material. - Restylane is contraindicated for patients with bleeding disorders. - Restylane is contraindicated for implantation in anatomical spaces other than the dermis or submucosal implantation for lip augmentation.
+- Restylane-L is contraindicated for patients with severe allergies manifested by a history of anaphylaxis or history or presence of multiple severe allergies. - Restylane-L contains trace amounts of gram positive bacterial proteins, and is contraindicated for patients with a history of allergies to such material. - Restylane-L is contraindicated for patients with bleeding disorders. - Restylane-L is contraindicated for implantation in anatomical spaces other than the dermis or submucosal implantation for lip augmentation. - Restylane-L is contraindicated for patients with previous hypersensitivity to local anesthetics of the amide type, such as lidocaine.